-Step $3$ visits node $4$ from $3$ and step $4$ visits node $5$ from $4$. \item Notice that in step $2$, BFS and Bellman-Ford follow the same traversal path, but DFS follows a different path. \end{itemize}
+Step $3$ visits node $5$ from $4$.
+Step $4$ visits node $3$ from $1$. \item Notice that in step $2$, BFS and Bellman-Ford follow the same traversal path, but DFS follows a different path. \end{itemize}

 \textbf{Problem statement.} Given $n$ algorithmic reasoning tasks, can we design a neural network to predict the logical steps of all algorithms simultaneously?
-Notice that in the example of Figure \ref{fig_task_examples}, all three algorithms share the same node labels at step 1, whereas DFS shares only the first two steps with BFS.
+Notice that in the example of Figure \ref{fig_task_examples}, BFS and Bellman-Ford share the same node labels at every step, whereas DFS shares only the first step with BFS.
 More generally, we can expect algorithms that follow a similar logic to share similar node labels in the intermediate steps.
 Thus, the goal of \emph{multitask algorithmic reasoning} is to design a neural network $f_W$ that can minimize the test loss of $L(f_W)$ above.

-As an extension of the above problem, suppose we are given a text description of the same algorithmic reasoning task, the designed output from an LLM would involve generating the correct execution steps for each algorithm.
+As an extension of the above problem, suppose we are given a textual description of the same algorithmic reasoning task; the LLM's output would be to generate the correct execution steps for each algorithm.